 The next step is taken when these small field projects have demonstrated overall economic viability, then larger market initiatives can be developed to bring in private vaccine manufacturers and other commercial players (e.g. distributors) to achieve and sustain scale.
 This is done in a phased partnership approach to assist the commercial partner to branch out to new market areas – the smallholder market segment at the village and peri-urban setting.

-The overall objective of the market development function is therefore to demonstrate that the smallholder sector is a viable market segment that can be commercially targeted for profit.
+The overall objective of the commercial development function is therefore to demonstrate that the smallholder sector is a viable market segment that can be commercially targeted for profit.
 In this way, hundreds of millions of smallholders around the world can have access to affordable and vitally needed agricultural inputs – livestock vaccines and medicines.